macd/CarND-Capstone/final_report.md

 I used the first NN listed in the tutorial sited above but modified it in several ways.
-I first added another convolutional layer followed by another max_pool layer to reduce the size of the output before add a flatten and dense layer.
+I first added another convolutional layer followed by another max_pool layer to reduce the size of the output before adding a layer flattening and a dense layer.
 The final dense layer is of size 4 (for the four classes).
-I also removed the dropout layers, but added batch normalization layer after every activation layer.
+I also removed the dropout layers, but added batch normalization layer after every activation layer, based on the observations of the original batch norm paper.

 I used this with images that were one quarter size from the simulator, that is, I used half size in each dimension.
 The resulting NN is tabulated